mondem0/tank-test-2/README.md

 - Because observation checks run every heartbeat on the server, the watcher reacts immediately to players looking at it even in multiplayer sessions.
 - If `RequireLineOfSight` is disabled, the watcher will also freeze when players stare at it through walls, which can be useful for simple horror setups.
 - Pairing the watcher with the stalker enemy lets you create varied pressure—one hovers at a distance, while the other advances only when nobody keeps an eye on it.
-- Just like the stalker, the watcher bases its waypoint completion radius on the model's horizontal size so oversized or tall rigs keep gliding forward instead of rotating in place at the start of a path.
+- Just like the stalker, the watcher now measures its footprint from the whole model and discards duplicate starting waypoints, keeping big rigs gliding forward instead of spinning at their first target.